tiprankstipranks

 Negative Factors

-Several of the largest positions have been lagging this year, which can drag on the overall fund’s results.
+Several of the largest positions, including major banks and payment companies, have shown weak performance this year, which can drag on the fund.

 VFH vs. SPDR S&P 500 ETF (SPY)